izhan0102/chat-with-pdf/README.md

 # Chat with PDF

-A web application that allows users to upload PDFs, extract text, and have a conversation with the document using AI.
+A serverless web application that allows users to upload PDFs, extract text, and have a conversation with the document using AI.
+This application is designed to be deployed on Vercel.

 ## Features